-This time however, the brother and sister were fighting about who will help their mom with fixing the sink.
-Kathrin had to pulled them away and explained they can both help.
+This time, however, the brother and sister were fighting about who will help their mom with fixing the sink.
+Kathrin had to pull them away and explained they can both help.
 But then Matthew walked away from his family to cool off.

 “Can I go to my room?” asked Matthew.

 “Don't you want to help with mommy?”
 Kathrin replied.

 “Aw c’ mon Matt, don’t be like that,” said Phoebe, “I’m sorry I made a big deal out of it.”